polakowo/datadocs/docs/machine-learning/deployment-to-cloud.md

 - Out-of-the-box support for multi-node training.
 - Straightforward deployment of trained models to production.
 - A developer can track and trigger alarms for changes in performance via Amazon CloudWatch.
+- SageMaker is a valuable skill to learn, since it teaches you the best practices in the ML world.

 #### APIs